 Meanwhile, the chairman of the Grand Bassa chapter of the National Civil Society Council of Liberia, Bailey Tokpah, is calling on local and international NGOs and humanitarians individuals and institutions to come to the aid of the hospital, in order to rescue more people from dying as a result of the hospital’s incapacity to handle cases.

 Tokpah also wondered why women were still dying at childbirth when the county, which hosts the country’s second most important port, raises so many revenues for the government.

 “The government needs to act.
 This is the only government hospital we have, it is not everyone that can afford,” he said.

 Nimba’s third district representative, Joseph Sowanbee, who chairs the committee on Health at the House of Representatives confirmed delays in the disbursements of allotments to the hospital.

 “It is true, allotment not going in full.
 It is not unique to one hospital – all of the hospitals.
 It is due to the financial crisis,” Rep. Sowanbee said.

-“So, that is something the government is now trying to take a proactive approach towards.
-All of them can get allotment, but to receive those allotments has been the problem.”
+“That is something the government is now trying to take a proactive approach towards.
+All of them can get allotment, but to receive those allotments has been the problem.